Data Privacy

 4. Restriction of processing

-Restriction of processing means the marking of stored personal data with the aim of restricting their processing in the future.
+Restriction of processing is the marking of stored personal data with the aim of limiting their future processing.

 5. Profiling

-Profiling means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
+Profiling is any form of automated processing of personal data which consists in using such personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects relating to that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or change of location.

 6. Pseudonymisation

-Processor means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+Data processor means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

-8. Recipient
+8. Recepient

 9. Third party